rdoe_persona_userprofile

 Figure 1 flexible workflow options

 Figure 2.
 KAPA RNA HyperPrep Kits provide a streamlined, versatile core library construction solution, that may be combined with various enrichment options before or after library preparation.
 Depending on the sample type and experimental design, unwanted rRNA and/or other transcripts (e.g. globin in blood samples) may be enzymatically depleted using KAPA RiboErase Kits, or poly(A)-tailed mRNA may be selected with KAPA mRNA Capture Kits prior to library construction.
-Alternatively, total RNA libraries may be prepared and coding or non-coding content selected by hybridization capture, using SeqCap EZ Probes and the HyperCap workflow.
+Alternatively, total RNA libraries may be prepared and coding or non-coding content selected by hybridization capture, using the HyperCap workflow.

 Single-day, single-tube library prep